Cuauhtlatoatzin/language/README.md

 Excluded are sign languages, mixed languages, artificial languages, and other languages which were not originally indigenous to this continent.

-There may have been more langauges present on the continent which became extinct before anyone was able to collect proper attestation (evidence of their existance).
+There may have been more languages present on the continent which became extinct before anyone was able to collect proper attestation (evidence of their existence).

 Given the timeline of the presence of hominids on the continent and the nature of how modern humans interbred with other hominids, it's quite possible that many of the language families and language isolates that cannot be traced back to other language families may have come from language families which predated modern humans emergence from Africa 70,000 years ago(it is more complicated than that).